adrianbj/DynamicDescriptionNotes/README.md

 You can also define a str_replace to be performed on the returned value, eg: [page.name.(-|_)] which will return the page name with the dashes replaced with underscores

+An option to allow raw HTML is available

 You can also use hanna codes within your description and notes fields - big thanks to @Robin S for this idea